cbernardo/libIGES/README.md

+30 May 2015
+  + The idf2igs tool now exports IGES assemblies which include the PCB and component models.
+If your MCAD supports the color attribute of IGES then your model will be displayed in glorious color.
+If you use FreeCAD you will only see grey.

 29 May 2015
   + Added the "idf2igs" tool (work in progress) based on the IDFv3 framework from the KiCad project.